-- We give effect to Te Tiriti o Waitangi principles - Cultural Narrative and a rich localised curriculum delivery which is evaluated - School Tikaka defined and embedded in to practise - Bilingual Classroom operating once a week - Hui Whānau twice a term - Tumuaki and Kaiako are on their Te Reo journey - Aspire to become a Level 4b Māori Language immersion level Kura
+- We give effect to Te Tiriti o Waitangi principles - All students will progress at their highest levels of educational achievement - Cultural Narrative and a rich localised curriculum delivery which is evaluated - School Tikaka defined and embedded in to practise - Bilingual Classroom operating once a week - Hui Whānau once a term - Tumuaki and Kaiako are on their Te Reo journey - Aspire to become a Level 4b Māori Language immersion level Kura

-Actions Who is responsible Resources Required Timeframe How will you measure success Evidence/Links To follow the whole school overview teaching and create resources for all ākoka to access the learning Te Reo Overview Rauemi Māori Shared Drive Lesson Plans Te Ao Māori staff meeting Minutes - Development and shared understanding of Kura Tikaka Every akomaka has hui daily for 30 minutes in Te Reo.
-Deepen staff knowledge of best practices and strategies for teaching Te Reo and Tikaka - Whole staff Te Ao Māori Staff Meeting - once per term Term 1 - 4 All akoka will participate in Kapa Haka once a week for 30 - 45 mins/ Every Kā Manu class to teach an additional hour of Te Reo me ona tikaka Māori focused learning a week Bilingual Classroom operating weekly - Release for Whaea Logann and Whaea Erin - Toroa
+Actions Who is responsible Resources Required Timeframe How will you measure success Evidence/Links To follow the whole school overview teaching and create resources for all ākoka to access the learning Kaiārahi Kaiako - Te Reo Overview - Rauemi Māori Shared Drive - Lesson Plans Ongoing - Documents are use and evaluated were required Te Ao Māori staff meeting Minutes - Development and shared understanding of Kura Tikaka Kaiārahi Kaiako - Alignment with the school values - Te Ao Māori website utilised by kaiako/whānau Ongoing - All classes adopting karakia to open/close the day and for kai - The school attaining Level 4b for all ākoka - Kāi Tahu Tikaka evident at kura Every akomaka has hui daily for 30 minutes in Te Reo.
+Kaiārahi Kaiako Start of day Hui Slides used amongst the kura Ongoing - Every akomaka has hui daily for 30 minutes in Te Reo.
+Deepen staff knowledge of best practices and strategies for teaching Te Reo and Tikaka Kaiārahi - Whole staff Te Ao Māori Staff Meeting - once per term - Niho Taniwhā - Hikaro Schema PGC goal Term 1 - 4 - Engagement in hui a kaimahi termly - Selected Hikaro Schema PGC goal achieved All ākoka will participate in Kaiārahi - Kapa Haka support - Term 1 - 4 - Tamariki and kaiako confident in their